Kubernetes OperatorKubernetes Operator

 kestra-standalone-677474499f-4r5ft 1/1 Running 2 (5h10m ago) 2d23h

-The Kestra Kubernetes operator will watch for three Kestra resources in all namespaces:
+The Kestra Kubernetes operator watches for three resource types in all namespaces:

 • KestraFlow, shortname flow.
 To manage flows.